-Answer: First, let me say there are strains of heartworms resistant to our preventives, but fortunately, these seem to be rare.
-As to differences between antibiotics and heartworm preventives, it's important to note that antibiotics should only be used when an animal has a confirmed bacterial infection.
-With heartworms, however, the potential for infection is continuous.
+As to your question about the differences between antibiotics and heartworm preventives, it's important to note that antibiotics should only be used when an animal has a confirmed bacterial infection.
+The potential for infection with heartworms, however, is continuous.

-After a dog is bitten by a mosquito and infected, "baby heartworms" begin their development into adults.
-By Day 52 after the bite, the developing heartworms are not controlled by our preventives.
-Even missing a month of preventive can lead to infection.
-Continuous use of heartworm preventives has not led to resistance.
-Rather, their improper use has selected for resistance.
+After a dog is bitten by a mosquito and infected, these "baby heartworms" begin their development into adults.
+By day 52 after the bite, the developing heartworms are not controlled by our preventives.
+So even missing a month of preventive can lead to infection.
+Continuous use of preventives has not led to resistance.
+Rather the improper use of preventives in dogs with heartworms has selected for resistance.

-I recommend year-round use of heartworm preventive and annual checks.
+My recommendation is to use heartworm preventive year-round and to check for heartworms at least once a year.
 This is the only way we can know how much of an issue resistance is.
-Most of the companies that manufacture these products will even help pay for heartworm treatment if the owner has a record of consistently purchasing their preventive from a veterinarian, and the dog has had a "negative" annual heartworm test.
+Most of the companies that manufacture these products will help pay for heartworm treatment if the owner has a record of consistently purchasing their preventive from a veterinarian and the dog has had a "negative" annual heartworm test.